 For years, scientists believed aging was a foregone conclusion and out of our control.
-Recent research, however, indicates that we have more authority over the aging process than previously realized.
-In fact, aging has more to do with the stress and function of our cells than it does with the number of candles on our birthday cake.
-The best way to protect cells involves consumption of potent antioxidants, many of which are available in plant-based foods.
+However, we have more authority over the aging process than previously thought.
+Part of aging has more to do with the stress and the functioning of your cells than it does with the number of candles on your birthday cake.
+The best way to protect cells involves the consumption of antioxidants, many of which are available in plant-based foods.

 Antioxidants and Aging